Hanscom Field: Airlines and destinations

 Under Massport regulations adopted in 1980 (Part F of the General Rules and Regulations for Laurence G. Hanscom Field), scheduled commercial operations are limited to aircraft with up to 60 seats.

 Shuttle America, a Connecticut-based regional airline, operated scheduled service from the airfield from 1999 until 2004, carrying more than 10,000 passengers each month to Buffalo, New York; Hartford, Connecticut; New York LaGuardia; Trenton, New Jersey; and Greensboro, North Carolina, using De Havilland Dash 8-300 aircraft.
 In 2001 Shuttle America became a US Airways Express feeder carrier on behalf of US Airways providing service to Philadelphia and Trenton until service ended in 2004.
 De Havilland Dash 8 and Saab 340 aircraft were used in the latter years.

 Boston-Maine Airways, dba Pan Am Clipper Connection began servicing the airport in 2002 using Jetstream 31 aircraft.
 Clipper flights connected Hanscom Field with Pease Airport in Portsmouth, New Hampshire, and Trenton–Mercer Airport in New Jersey.
 In its final years, Clipper added flights from Hanscom to Ithaca-Tompkins Regional Airport in Central New York.
 Even with this new route, Clipper could never draw the numbers it needed to remain profitable.
 The airline was forced to cease operation in 2008 by the FAA for lack of funding and management.
 That left Hanscom Field without scheduled airline service for the first time in a decade.

 In 2011, Trenton-based airline Streamline Air began its first public charter route to Hanscom using 30-seat Embraer EMB 120 Brasilia aircraft, beginning with two daily round trips on weekdays.
 Streamline ceased operations on September 15, 2012.

 In the spring of 2021, Southern Airways Express announced that they were replacing their Hyannis-Nantucket route with a Bedford/Hanscom Field-Nantucket route beginning May 26, 2021.
 This was the first scheduled passenger service out of Hanscom Field in almost a decade.

-At the beginning of year 2023 Magellan Jets opened its first private jet terminal at Laurence G. Hanscom Field (BED) airport in the country.